CameronBrooks11/OpenSCAD-Batch-Export/README.md

 - Supports advanced selection options for parameter sets.
 - Includes multiple example projects to get started.

+## Quick Start

+## Quick Start

+For easy usage, simply click on the **Releases** section on the right-hand side of the GitHub page and download the appropriate binary for your operating system (e.g., `.exe` for Windows, or equivalent for macOS and Linux).
+Install and start using the tool right away!

 ## Requirements

 - Python 3.6 or later.